 Peyret et al. (2019) compare deep learning methods for automatic well log interpretation from lithology-specific logs.
-Shan et al. (2021) develop a deep learning method for well log generation that consistent with reservoir topology.
+Shan et al. (2021) develop a deep learning method for well log generation that is consistent with reservoir topology.
 Tang et al. (2021) introduce an ensemble machine learning framework for sweet spot detection using a suite of well logs.
-Simoes et al. (2022) develop a deep learning-based multiwell automatic log correction workflow for imputation and generation of missing logs.
+Simoes et al. (2022) develop a deep learning-based multiple well automatic log correction workflow for imputation and generation of missing logs.
 However, none of these approaches combine the concepts of automatic baseline correction specifically for SP logs and the prediction of sweet spots for CO2 storage along a well and across a regional scale.

 We propose a deep learning-based framework for automatic baseline correction of SP logs and sweet spot detection to identify potential CO2 storage sites in the Gulf of Mexico.
 The deep learning method, named ABC-Net for automatic baseline correction network, exploits the latent representation of the raw SP log for compression and denoising and uses a combination of attributes to estimate the baseline-corrected SP log.
 The baseline-corrected SP log is used to estimate the volumetric concentration of shale along the well to detect local and regional sweet spots for CO2 injection.
-We validate the framework on a field dataset with over 300 wells in the Gulf of Mexico.
+We train and test our proposed method on a field dataset with over 300 wells in the Gulf of Mexico.

 Method

 We first process the data by filtering a large library of well logs in the Gulf of Mexico and select the ones with the SP log.
 The next step is to impute any missing values with a zero mask and zero-padding the SP log for all wells to create a tabular training set.
-The masked and padded values flagged so that the deep learning method do not account for those values during the training.
+The masked and padded values are flagged so that the deep learning method does not include those values during the model training.
 Normalization is applied to the well logs to aid the training process of the neural network model.

 We compute eight attributes of the SP log to improve the prediction and exploit the latent structure in the data.
 Let X represent the raw SP log.
 The derivative with respect to depth is given by the centered finite difference formula ∇X=xi+1-xi-12h, where h is the sampling rate in depth.
 The autocorrelation of X is given by RXX=i=0x-1xixi-k+N-1*, where ⋅* is the complex conjugate operator, N=x, and k=0,1,…,2x-2.
 The linear detrend attribute is given by LX=X-mX, where mX is the slope coefficient obtained from a least-squares fit, X-mXX+b22.
 The Fourier transform of X is given by FX=n=0N-1Xe-2πiNkn.
 The Hilbert transform of X is given by HX=FX-1FX2U, where F-1 is the inverse Fourier transform and U is the unit step function.
 The symmetric infinite impulse response (IIR) filter is given by IX=c01-zx1-zx, where c0 and z are parameters of the transfer function.
 The Savitzky-Golay filter is given by YX=k=-mmckxi+k, where ck are the coefficients of a polynomial fit of the raw data and m is half the window size.
 The cubic spline coefficients is given by SX=ai+bix-xi+cix-xi2+dix-xi3, where ai, bi, and ci are coefficients that solve a system of equations that ensure continuity and smoothness.
 Let ξ represent the set of a raw SP log and its corresponding set of attributes.
-Figure 1 shows a raw SP log and its corresponding attributes, namely ξ, for a randomly selected well.
+Figure 1 shows a raw SP log and its corresponding engineered features, attributes, namely ξ, for a randomly selected well.